cheeseballDev/javaQuiz/README.md

 # CHANGELOGS
 v1.0
-+ Added arrays because the instructions said to use arrays
++ Added arrays because the instructions said to use arrays.

+v2.0
++ Recursion now happens at each question instead of going back at the first question or at the start.
++ Added lore-friendly text (on god).